Do-support: Further uses

-In addition to providing do-support in questions and negated clauses as described above, the auxiliary verb do can also be used in clauses that do not require do-support.
-In such cases, do-support may appear for pragmatic reasons.
+In addition to providing do-support in questions and negative clauses, the auxiliary verb do can also appear in contexts where it is not grammatically required.
+In such cases, its use often serves pragmatic functions, such as emphasis or contrast.

 For emphasis

 The auxiliary generally appears for purposes of emphasis, for instance to establish a contrast or to express a correction: